We have a large family and couldn’t afford private school. Learning to Serve helped us bridge the gap financially.

-Max’s public school placement test results indicated that he would not be placed in gifted or high achieving classes, but he also scored high enough that he wouldn’t qualify for any special assistance or services in the classroom.
+My son’s public school placement test results indicated that he would not be placed in gifted or high achieving classes, but he also scored high enough that he wouldn’t qualify for any special assistance or services in the classroom.
 He would be placed in classrooms with 30+ students, without any extra guidance.
 For someone who struggles to be in big groups, the distractions would be overwhelming.
 He needed a different choice.

-Madi was struggling in a traditional classroom before she found the right fit for her education.
 “Before attending a private school, I wasn’t sure I could even finish high school, let alone go to college.
 Now, I’m looking forward to graduating with good grades and going to college.
 I am excited to go to school everyday.”